-This is not a traditional iframe src=’http://… code, but you can see where the bad code lives in the example above.
-This is a problem for the creators of this malware because if an infection is easily detectable then it’s a relatively straightforward process to write a script to detect and clean it up.
+This is not your traditional iframe src=’http://… code, but you can see where the bad code lives in the example above.
+This is a problem for the malware creators, because if an infection is easily detectable then it’s a relatively straightforward process to write a script to detect and clean it up.
 That’s why the next step for the malware creator is to hide or obfuscate the injection.

 Spotting Obfuscated Code

-At first glance, this code looks like a CSS related script, i.e. part of your site’s visual architecture, which you don’t want to touch because it could break your site’s look and feel.
+At first glance, this code looks like a CSS related script that is part of your site’s visual architecture.
+Usually, you don’t want to touch these files because it could break your website’s look and feel.
 This, of course, is exactly what the malware creator wants you to think.

 Is it Malware?